+-- the U.S. attorney or his designee

-The immediate audience for this report is the U.S. Department of Justice, Federal Justice Research Program, as well as the staff of the Executive Office for U.S. Attorneys, other Department of Justice staff, and the staff of the various federal investigative agencies.
-It is intended to assist them in developing policy guidelines and providing technical assistance to local field offices.
+--supervisory staff in each of the major units responsible for processing criminal cases in the U.S. attorney's office and providing technical assistance to local field offices.
 The secondary audience for this report includes members of Congress and the federal judiciary; both should be interested in how the Act is working and whether there is room for improvement in the law or its interpretation.
 The wider audience includes federal, state and local investigators and prosecutors who must process cases within fixed time limits; state court administrators and chief justices; state and local policy-makers considering speedy trial legislation; and researchers and others interested in the problem of court delay reduction.